Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 <sub><sup>There is a Loki pod that may take longer to terminate than the default terraform timeout.
 It should eventually terminate and be removed from the cluster.
 Because of this the `monitoring` namespace has been deployed in a way that it will not be deleted on a terraform destroy.
 This will not interfere with subsequent deployments.</sup></sub>

 After you have destroyed your environment, go back to the [Start your environment via Terraform](#start-your-environment-via-terraform) section for instructions on how to run your local development environment.

+<br><br>

+## Resource Requirements

+Operating a complex cluster within a single VM can be resource limited, and strange behavior can result.
+For example, the default resource allocation for a colima VM is barely adequate for a single cluster with the current pod count.
+Adding a second cluster without increasing resources to the VM will cause instability, such as network requests timing out and services being unresponsive.

+In cases where cluster behavior is unexplainably weird, consider that it might be a resource issue within the VM.
+Sometimes destroying and re-creating the VM with no state helps free up resources without having to allocate more, but as the cluster requirements grow we will need to keep an eye on specific requirements.

+<br><br>